luarocks/luarocks-site/static/md/security_incident_march_2019.md

   * You can view/download all server logs we have associated to your account
   * You can review diffs for all rockspecs on your account
 * Added "Account sessions" panel so you can manage which browsers have active sessions to your account
+  * All sessions are managed, all accounts have been logged out to support the new system.

 Here's what we're working on now: